-When you get a Notice of Adverse Benefit Determination, you should read all the information on the form carefully.
-If you don't understand the form, your MHP can help you.
+When you get a Notice of Adverse Benefit Determination, you should read all the information on the notice carefully.
+If you don't understand the notice, your mental health plan can help you.
 You may also ask another person to help you.

-If the MHP tells you your services will end or get reduced and you disagree with the decision, you have the right to request an appeal of that decision.
+If the mental health plan tells you your services will end or get reduced and you disagree with the decision, you have the right to file an appeal of that decision.
 You can continue getting services until your appeal or State Hearing is decided.
 You must request the continuation of services no later than 10 days after receiving a Notice of Adverse Benefit Determination or before the effective date of the change.